Posts

 Image

 TESTOSTERONE AND OVERTRAINING Research has consistently shown that excessive training—especially when athletes don’t allow for enough recovery—can mess with hormonal balance, particularly in men.
 Overtraining, which involves pushing past normal training intensity and volume without letting your body sufficient time to rest, is known to cause a decline in testosterone levels.
-These drops are often paired with spikes in cortisol, the primary stress hormone, which push the body into a more muscle-breaking (catabolic) state instead of the muscle-building (anabolic) effects that testosterone usually supports.
+These drops are often paired with spikes in cortisol, the primary stress hormone, which pushes the body into a more muscle-breaking (catabolic) state instead of the muscle-building (anabolic) effects that testosterone usually supports.
 One of the earliest studies to examine this found that male athletes who overtrained saw their testosterone levels fall, and these levels didn’t bounce back for months after they got their training under control.
-The study also found a tight link between lower testosterone and higher cortisol, suggesting that these hormonal changes are not just a sign of overtraining but also a c...
+The study also found a tight link between lower testosterone and higher cortisol, suggesting that these hormonal changes are not just a sign of overtraining but also a...

 BREAST SELF-EXAMINATION: THE ESSENTIALS